avbentem/airtime-calculator/README.md

 ## URL structure

-This app was created with sharable URLs in mind, so almost every user input yields an updated URL:
+This application was created with sharable URLs in mind, so almost every user input yields an updated URL:

 - `/<network>/<region>[/<parameters>]`, e.g. `/ttn/eu868` and `/ttn/us902/6,14,cr48`.